 Alba Delgado (right) was crowned Miss El Salvador Universe 2013 and Paola Ayala (Left) was crowned Miss El Salvador World 2013 or Nuestra Belleza El Salvador Mundo 2013

 At the same event, Paola Ayala was crowned Miss El Salvador World 2013 or Nuestra Belleza El Salvador Mundo 2013.
 She will represent El Salvador in the upcoming Miss World 2013 in Jakarta, Indonesia on September 28.
+The first runner-up was Fátima Ferrufino.
+The second runner-up was Brenda Platero.
+The third runner-up was Karina Velásquez.

 She will compete in the upcoming Miss Universe 2013.